 Julie Dobrow is Director of the Center for Interdisciplinary Studies at Tufts University in Medford, MA.
 She holds faculty appointments in the Eliot-Pearson Department of Child Study and Human Development and the Film and Media Studies Program in Tufts’ School of Arts and Sciences, as well as the Department of Public Health & Community Medicine at the Tufts Medical School.
-And she is a Senior Fellow at the Tisch College of Civic Life at Tufts.
+She is also a Senior Fellow in media and civic engagement at the Tisch College of Civic Life at Tufts.

 She previously taught at Boston University in the College of Communication.